qlu-lab/PUMAS/README.md

 ## Introduction

 Our project gives user-friendly function that presents a direct and explicit result of fine-tuning polygenic risk score models.
+A quick start panel that walks through PUMAS usage is included below.
 For full explanation and tutorial, please go to  [wiki](https://github.com/qlu-lab/PRS-Fine-tuning/wiki)

 ### Prerequisites
 R